rleuneRT/dev_process/meetings.md

 ### Stakeholders meeting

+- Someone who owns a milestone can call for a stakeholders meeting when
+  - there are risks on delay
+  - he/she feels communication between stakeholders is required to meet the deadline
+  - update progress towards the deadline
-- at any point in time there are X milestone relevant for a company
+- at any point in time there are X milestones relevant for a company
 - all relevant milestone owners will be organizing this meeting
   - there are very few milestone owners, normally only 1 per company
 - who